 - Business combines well with Geography, History, Economics, Languages, Mathematics and English but can also be taken with other subjects, as it does not necessarily require the support of another discipline.
-It can be difficult to timetable all the combinations requested.

 Business courses in higher education are very popular.
 Many institutions offer a combination of subjects, which enable students to choose the path that best suits their particular talents.
 They are several routes to achieving a Business degree including marketing, accounting and finance, operations management and international business management.
 Many students combine a language with Business to allow them to work overseas after graduation.

 - There is very little limit to the career opportunities open to Business students.
 Many choose to go into banking, national and international finance, education, finance and accountancy, marketing, retail management and a variety of posts in the public sector.

 Candidates should have achieved the minimum of grade B at GCSE in both English and Mathematics.
 Students that have completed a GCSE in Business will have to have obtained a minimum of a B grade.

 The course consists of the following areas: –

 - Decision making to improve human resource performance

 - Analysing the strategic position of a business